 No, the liquid and time ratios are different for old-fashioned rolled oats.

+The baked oatmeal is easy to make and just requires one bowl.
 First, preheat your oven to 350 F (180 C).
 You can lightly grease an 8x8 glass baking dish, or not.
-The cooked oats don’t normally stick for me when using a glass baking dish.

 Next, make the flax egg by mixing the 2 tablespoons of ground flaxseed with 5 tablespoons of water.
 Let it sit and gel for 10 minutes while you prep the rest of the ingredients.
-Then mix together the rolled oats, ground cinnamon, baking powder, and salt, in a large bowl.

 Pour the mixture into an 8x8 glass baking dish and spread the mixture out so it’s even.

-Let the baked oats cool for 5-10 minutes before serving.
+Bake for 35-40 minutes or until the middle is almost set and the edges have firmed up.
+Let the dairy-free baked oatmeal cool for 5-10 minutes before serving.
 It’s soft right out of the oven but firms up as it cools.
 Eat it warm or cold.

 Serving suggestions